 It is a generally accepted accounting principle (GAAP) referring to how you recognize revenue.
 Regardless of when money lands in an account, the revenue only counts when the product or service is delivered and accepted.
 It helps companies identify what is actual revenue and what is a liability and should be deferred revenue.

 In more traditional business models, the difference between cash collection and revenue recognition is often subtle, delivery of the product happens at the time of the transaction.
 For SaaS companies, it’s not so simple.
 Revenue should be recorded depending on how it accrues over time.
 You should only ever recognize revenue when the entire revenue-generating process is complete i.e., you must not recognize revenue until the contract’s performance obligation has been met and accepted.

-Revenue recognition is also crucial for corporate tax calculations and compliance.
-The new accounting standards ASC 606 and IFRS 15 help SaaS companies better understand how rev rec works and what they need to do to stay compliant.
+Additionally, revenue recognition is essential for corporate tax calculations and compliance.
+The introduction of accounting standards such as ASC 606 and IFRS 15 has helped SaaS companies gain a better understanding of revenue recognition practices and the necessary steps to ensure compliance.